sourcegraph/handbook/content/departments/talent/process/recruitment_branding.md

 ### Posting Best Practices

+Below is information to reference when posting about Sourcegraph on your personal social platforms.
+Thank you for helping us attract and hire the best talent!

 Linked In

 - Use this [2021 LinkedIn Algorithm Information](https://www.linkedin.com/posts/richardvanderblom_linkedin-algorithm-report-edition-2021-activity-6848141573990051840-spu1/) and our [Guide to Using LinkedIn Recruiter](linkedin.md#guide-to-using-linkedin-recruiter) to understand recent best practices for sharing hiring initiatives on your LinkedIn Profile.
 - If you're looking for Sourcegraph content to promote to your network, view the "Recommendations from Sourcegraph" section on [Sourcegraph's LinkedIn Profile](https://www.linkedin.com/company/sourcegraph).
 There you will find recent updates and articles.
 - Sourcegraph will share the top priority roles we're hiring for via a monthly LinkedIn and Twitter post.
 It is encouraged to post about our open roles on personal Linkedin profiles as well.
-Thank you for helping us attract and hire the best talent!
 - [Here's](https://www.linkedin.com/pulse/13-tips-mastering-linkedin-algorithm-jay-palter/) an article for more helpful tips!

 Twitter